Mike's high-school graduation home button. years

 First NYC job: Campus Coach Lines

-This South Bronx bus company was where I found my first job in New York: I drove a van for these guys, not a bus.
+This South Bronx bus company was where I found my first job in New York: I drove a van for them, not a bus.
 It was especially good training for any Marxist.
 There was a byzantine pay process that required separate tallies for hours, miles, and wait times; I could never figure out how much I was going to make.
 Longtime drivers at Campus all had strategems for running jobs off the company's books; that was another thing I could never figure out.
-Forty years later I moved into a building almost right across the street.

 Open fire hydrant on a hot summer night, 10th Street

-I wrote a song around this time about the guy who ran the place.
-He had a mansion up in Westchester County.
+Later in the 80s I wrote a song for the Desis about the guy who ran Campus Coach Lines.
+I had an animus and he had a mansion up in Westchester.

 Westchester County [demo]